Assam Govt Job 2025 : Murkong Selek College Recruitment

 How to apply :

-Candidates may send their applications in prescribed format with self attested copies of all relevant documents must to the Principal, Murkong Selek College, Jonai, P.O. & P.S.: Jonai, Dist.: Dhemaji, Assam -787060
+Candidates may send their applications in prescribed format with self attested copies of all relevant documents must to the Principal, Murkong Selek College, Jonai, P.O. & P.S.: Jonai, Dist.: Dhemaji,

 Last date for receipt of applications is 11th September 2025